FRIENDS OF NEWPORT TRANSPORTER BRIDGE (FONTB)

 Annual General Meeting

-The 16th Annual General Meeting will be held on Friday 21st November at 7.30pm.
-Venue TBC.
-Members will be sent official notice in due course
+The 16th Annual General Meeting will be held on Friday 21st November at 7.30pm in Room 7 at Newport Civic Centre

 We were grateful to our Treasurer Bob Richards for organising through the Office for National Statistics for volunteers from MITIE to repaint the Visitor Centre.
 It is now much lighter and brighter.

 Because of illness we are short of volunteers at the Visitor Centre, If anyone can spare half a day a week, please contact our Chairman, David Hando by email or on 07802 487042